ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_Meraki.md

 Since version `3.5.0`, IP Fabric supports API-based discovery for Cisco Meraki.

-## Meraki Requires The Following Settings To Be Applied:
+## Meraki Requires the Following Settings to Be Applied:

 - **API key** -- Generated in Meraki dashboard
 - **Organizations ID** -- You can specify which organization will be included in the discovery process.
 If you do not specify, all available IDs will be used